alex-moon/jaws/README.md

 Jaws
 ====

 Jaws is a simple Wicket application which talks to [Trim](http://www.github.com/alex-moon/trim) and [Amazon DynamoDB](http://aws.amazon.com/dynamodb/) to generate and watch correlated terms in texts.
+It was explained at a [tech talk at Tangent Snowball which is available online](http://slides.com/formsatz/jaws/).

 Setup
 -----